 "More than 90% of type 2 diabetes cases can be prevented by lifestyle changes!"

-Today, we’re starting a 5-part series with Dr. Nancy Lin, PhD, on prevention.
-In this series, we’ll cover several topics our readers and viewers have requested, including lung cancer, heart disease, depression, and high blood pressure.
-The series will offer some of the best natural, science -backed ways to help prevent some of the most dangerous health issues facing us today.
+Today, we’re starting a 5-part series with Dr. Nancy Lin, PhD, onprevention.
+In this series, we’ll cover several topics our readers and viewers have requested, including lung disease, heart disease, memory decline, and high blood pressure.
+The series will offer some of the best natural, science -backed ways to help prevent some of the most troublesome health issues facing us today.

 - 03:30: Diabetes Overview

 - 07:28: Diabetes Facts

 - 18:57: Top 10 tips to prevent diabetes

 - 39:47: Get enough magnesium in your diet

 - 43:27: Reduce Chronic Inflammation in Your Body